-Based on its Basic Risk Management Policies, Casio has built a system to manage risks efficiently.
-The company established the Risk Management Committee as the steering body to implement management programs with an emphasis on compliance risk.
+Based on its Basic Risk Management Policies, Casio has built a system for efficient management of risks, with an emphasis on compliance risk.

 In the early stage of risk management, Casio identified 70 laws relating to its businesses and listed measures being taken to comply with each law.
-Regarding laws where Casio had deficiencies relating to management cycle operation and documented practices, the committee analyzed the importance of each risk based on the possibility of its occurrence and its potential impact on company management.
-Casio implemented measures first to address the risks of higher importance, and developed a system to continue analyzing and addressing risks.
+Casio determined priorities based on the possibility of a risk materializing and its potential impact on company management.
+Casio then planned and implemented individual measures and developed an overall management system.